solody/drupal-facets/README.txt

 Q: Why do the facets disappear after a refresh.
 A: We don't support cached views, change the view to disable caching.

-Q: Why doesn't chosen (or similiar javascript dropdown replacement) not work with the dropdown widget.
+Q: Why doesn't chosen (or similar javascript dropdown replacement) not work with the dropdown widget.
 A: Because the dropdown we create for the widget is created trough javascript, the chosen module (and others, probably) doesn't find the select element.